LudoPinelli/comment-box.nvim/README.md

 })
 ```

+### `comment_style`

+Determine which style of comments comment-box will use:
+-`"line"`: only use line style comments
+- `"block"`: only use block style comments
+- `"auto"`: use block style comments if multiple lines are selected, line style comments otherwise
+If a language doesn't allow on type of style, comment-box will automatically choose the other one.

 ### `doc_width`

 Width of the document.
-It is used to center the boxes and lines and determine the max width of the adapted boxes.
+It is used to center the boxes and lines.

 ### `box_width`